Kabilan2370/my-app/README.md

 # **Blue/Green Deployment for Strapi on AWS**

 ### What we are developing ?

-Backend API: FastAPI

-Model: A simple ML model (e.g., sklearn)

-Database : postgres:15

-Containerization:

-Dockerfile (required)

-Docker Compose
+A placeholder is something temporary that exists only so the infrastructure can be created successfully — it is not the final or real value.
+Here I used the placeholder nginx:latest image

 ### 1. Create ECS Cluster

-Create an ECS Cluster with:
+Create an ECS Cluster with Fargate

-Launch type: Fargate

 ### 2. I have created 2 Security Groups

-ALB Security Group
+1. ALB Security Group

 Allow inbound traffic from the internet:

-HTTP → Port 80

-HTTPS → Port 443
+HTTP → Port 80   HTTPS → Port 443

-Source: 0.0.0.0/0

-Allow all outbound traffic.

-ECS Service Security Group
+2. ECS Service Security Group

 Allow inbound traffic only from ALB:

 Port: 1337

 Source: ALB Security Group

 ### 3. Create Application Load Balancer (ALB)

-Create an Application Load Balancer with 2 different target groups aattached with this
+Created an Application Load Balancer with 2 different target groups aattached with this

 1. Bule target group
 2. Green target group